EC Markets vs Pepperstone: FX Trust Score Breakdown & Key Differences (2026)

-This detailed comparison examines EC Markets and Pepperstone using the FX Trust Score Index, our independent, data-driven scoring system designed to give traders a clear, unbiased view of how each broker performs across regulation, security, trading conditions, customer support and online reputation.
+This comparison assesses EC Markets vs Pepperstone using the FX Trust Score Index – our independent scoring model that evaluates brokers across five core pillars; regulation, security and fund protection, trading conditions, customer support and online reputation.

 Side-by-Side Performance Across All FX Trust Score Pillars